jgabriellima/MeetAnalyzer/memory-bank/productContext.md

 - **Multi-Modal:** Multiple ways to interact with and understand meeting content
 - **Guided Experience:** Focused onboarding with intelligent defaults over extensive configuration
 - **Business Context:** Integration with CRMs and calendar systems for contextual insights
+- **Localized Experience:** Interface available in Portuguese for Brazilian market with support for additional languages

 ## User Workflows
 1. **Meeting Capture:**